contentstack/contentstack-export/README.md

-# Built.io Contentstack export tool
+# Contentstack export utility

-Built.io Contentstack is a headless CMS with an API-first approach that puts content at the centre.
+Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

 This utility helps you to export content from Contentstack.
 The content is exported in JSON format and stored in file system.